ErinCleaver-Dev/2022-alogrithims/code exemples/Section-4-How to solve Problems/README.md

 Interviews and How to Solve problems

 *  Be able to solve problems for a company
-*  Not about the soultion, its is about knowing Tradeoffs
+*  Not about the solution, its is about knowing Tradeoffs
 *  Need a deep understanding and know how to explain it

-What are compays looking for
+What are company looking for
   *  Analytic skills
   *  Coding Skills
   *  Techincal Skills